- La Estrella Amazonica

 Wake up early for a morning birdwatching excursion along the Yarapa River.
 After breakfast, try your hand at piranha fishing in Ubos Lake.
 Piranha are very common in the slower-moving water.
 With luck, you may catch red-breasted, white or black piranha, and feast on your catch this evening at dinner.
 Back aboard your Amazon River cruise ship, enjoy a farewell dinner.

 Itinerary is subject to change and may vary based on wildlife sightings, changes in the river, navigability and air schedules.

 Cabin accommodations on ship; one night in Lima pre-departure; all meals onboard; tours of Lima and Iquitos; gratuities to porters and waiters for included meals; arrival and departure transfers; complimentary laundry aboard ship; all excursions while on board led by highly-trained naturalist guides.

-Airfare; health insurance and personal travel insurance; passport and visa expenses; airport departure taxes as applicable; extended trips; gratuities to ship crew and naturalists are left to the discretion of the passenger; and items of a personal nature such as drinks; fuel surcharge may apply.
+Airfare; health insurance and personal travel insurance; passport and visa expenses; airport departure taxes as applicable; extended trips; gratuities to ship crew and naturalists are left to the discretion of the passenger; items of a personal nature such as alcoholic beverages; fuel surcharge may apply.